 ILLUSTRATION: AI

-He emphasized: The prominent feature in people with mild cognitive impairment is that the brain regions related to Alzheimer's disease shrink.
-But weight training helps protect these brain regions from shrinking.
+He emphasized: The prominent feature in people with mild cognitive impairment is that the brain areas related to Alzheimer's disease shrink.
+But weight training helped protect these brain areas from shrinking.
 This result proves the importance of regular weight training, especially for older people, according to News Medical.

-He said that if practiced for a longer period of time - say three years - it could even reverse the disease or delay its progression.
-This is certainly a great ray of hope and needs further research in the future.
+He said that if the exercises are practiced for a longer period – for example, 3 years – it might even be possible to reverse the disease or delay its progression.
+This is certainly a great ray of hope and deserves further research in the future.

-The finding that increased muscle strength reduces the risk of dementia is important because it could be a simple and inexpensive treatment that protects older adults from serious illness.
+The results show that increased muscle strength helps reduce the risk of dementia, which is important because it could be a simple and inexpensive treatment to protect older adults from serious diseases.

-Non-drug interventions - such as weight training - are effective not only in preventing dementia but also in improving mild cognitive impairment, the researchers added.
+The researchers added: Non-pharmacological measures – such as weight training – are effective not only in preventing dementia but also in improving mild cognitive decline.

 In addition to weight training, squats and push-ups are also effective strength training exercises.